Enhanced Surveillance of Antimicrobial-Resistant Gonorrhea System (ESAG): Case characteristics

 • GBMSM: gay, bisexual and other men who have sex with men.

-Figure 3: Reason for medical visit among ESAG cases, 2018 to 2021 Download Figure 3data (.csv)
+Figure 3: Reason for medical visit among ESAG cases, 2018 to 2024 Download Figure 3 data (.csv)

 Notes

 • An ESAG case may have had more than one documented reason for seeking medical care.
 For information on the ESAG system’s hierarchy of classifying the primary reason for seeking medical care, please refer to the ESAG Methods and Limitations.
+Numerator and denominator counts are included in the downloadable data and text description tables where applicable.

 • GBMSM: gay, bisexual and other men who have sex with men.